abhawsar10/Optimization-Analytics/README.md

 # Optimization-Analytics
- Optimization Problems solved using AMPL
+ Optimization Problems solved using AMPL based on assignments from the INDENG240 Course at UC Berkeley